irfandeen/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Design considerations:**
-1. **Clear Seperation of Concerns:** When deciding the architecture, we wanted to ensure that the different components of the application are clearly separated.
+1. **Clear Separation of Concerns:** When deciding the architecture, we wanted to ensure that the different components of the application are clearly separated.
 This allows for easier maintenance and development of the application as the team could work on different components simultaneously.
 For example, the `Logic` component is responsible for parsing and executing commands, while the `Model` component is responsible for managing the data.
 2. **Intuitive User Experience:** To make the application user-friendly, we tried to make the commands as intuitive as possible, and even developed a help command to assist users in understanding how to use the application.
 The commands are designed to be similar to common CLI commands, making it easier for users who are familiar with command line interfaces.
 3. **Extensibility:** The architecture is designed to be extensible, allowing for future features to be added without significant changes to the existing codebase.
 For example, the `Logic` component can easily accommodate new commands by adding new command classes and parsers.